-- 14.3.1 The Regulations set forth herein may be amended, from time to time, as may, in the opinion of the Authority, be necessary.
-Whenever the Authority shall amend any such Regulations or introduce and adopt new Regulations, it shall cause to be heard a public hearing. - 14.3.2 Notice of said Public Hearing shall be given as follows: - a.
-Notice of said public hearing shall be given by publication of notice, which shall outline the date, time, and place of the public hearing and a summary of the proposed changes, in a newspaper of general circulation within the City of Warwick at least give (5) days prior to the date of the hearing. - b.
-In the event that proposed Amendments to the existing Regulations or proposed new Regulations affect a specific customer group, then written notice, in the form of the aforementioned newspaper advertisement, shall be sent by first class mail to the members of the specific customer group at least ten (10) days prior to the date of hearing. - c.
-Written notice, containing the information set forth above, shall be mailed by first class mail to the members of the City Council and the City's elected officials, with electronic notice sent to the City's department heads.
-Notice of public hearing shall be made at least (10) days prior to the date of hearing. - d.
-Notice of the public hearing shall be posted in accordance with Rhode Island's Open Meetings Act.
+14.3.1 The Regulations set forth herein may be amended, from time to time, as may, in the opinion of the Authority, be necessary.
+Whenever the Authority shall amend any such Regulations or introduce and adopt new Regulations, it shall cause to be heard a public hearing.

+14.3.2 Notice of said Public Hearing shall be given as follows:

-- 14.3.3 The period for public comment shall commence upon publication of the public hearing notice.
-The notice may state that the Authority shall take public comment through a specific date. - 14.3.4 Opportunity shall be given at the public hearing to all persons interested to be heard upon the subject matter.
-The Authority will respond to substantive and relevant comments during the public hearing process. - 14.3.5 The proposed Amendments to the Regulations and/or the new Regulations shall be available prior to the public hearing at the Authority's Administration building and on the Authority's website. - 14.3.6 The proposed Amendments to the Regulations and/or the new Regulations shall be distributed at the public hearing. - 14.3.7 Minutes of the Public Hearing shall be prepared and presented to the Board at its next scheduled meeting.
+- a.
+Notice of said public hearing shall be given by publication of notice, which shall outline the date, time, and place of the public hearing and a summary of the proposed changes, in a newspaper of general circulation within the City of Warwick at least fourteen (14) days prior to the date of the hearing. - b.
+Written notice, containing the information set forth above, shall be mailed to the Mayor and members of the City Council.
+Notice of public hearing shall be made at least fourteen (14) days prior to the date of hearing. - c.
+Notice of the public hearing shall be posted in accordance with Rhode Island's Open Meetings Act. - 14.3.3 The period for public comment shall commence upon publication of the public hearing notice. - 14.3.4 Opportunity shall be given at the public hearing to all persons interested to be heard upon the subject matter. - 14.3.5 The proposed Amendments to the Regulations and/or the new Regulations shall be available prior to the public hearing at the Authority's Administration building and on the Authority's website. - 14.3.6 The proposed Amendments to the Regulations and/or the new Regulations shall be distributed at the public hearing.

+- 14.3.7 Minutes of the Public Hearing shall be prepared and available to the public in accordance with Rhode Island's Open Meetings Act.
 The approved minutes shall serve as the record of the public hearing. - 14.3.8 The Authority's Board shall review the public hearing comments and consider formal adoption of the proposed Regulations at a subsequent meeting.
 The Authority's Board shall obtain the Mayor's consent on the proposed Regulations. - 14.3.9 Such rules and regulations adopted after a public hearing shall be filed with the Warwick City Clerk's office.